Some Questions around The Hilbert 16th Problem

-Hilbert sixteenth problem asks for existence of uniform upper bound $H(n)$ for the number of limit cycles of a polynomial vector field of degree n,on the plane.This problem is open even for $n=2$.However ,it is well known that the number of limit of a polynomial vector field on the plane is finite,see $[3]$.
-Using polar Change of coordinates we replace the phenomena of limit cycle with solution $(r,\theta)$ with the condition $r(0)=r(2\pi)$.
+Hilbert sixteenth problem asks for existence of uniform upper bound $H(n)$ for the number of limit cycles of a planar polynomial vector field of degree $n$.
+It is proved in \cite{Gaiko} that every polynomial vector field of degree $2$ has at most $4$ limit cycles.
+It is well known that the number of limit cycles of a polynomial vector field on the plane is finite, see \cite{Ilyashenko}. \\ Using polar change of coordinates we replace the concept of limit cycle with $2\pi$- periodic solution $(r(t),\theta(t))$ for the corresponding vector field in $(r,\theta)$